 Fossil fuel is by far the greatest source of energy in the world – used to drive engines in cars, turbines and other machinery.
 Fossil fuels is extracted from decayed organic matter that has decomposed over millions of years under intense heat leading to the disintegration of matter to fuel.

-As a result, it is mainly made up of carbon is a major source of methane gas.
-Methane gas is naturally occurring below the earth’s surface and since it is in gaseous form, it is not easy to trap or extract.
-It is generated from the other hydrocarbons in liquid and solid state such as oil and coal respectively.
+As a result, it is mainly made up of carbon, a major source of methane gas.
+Methane gas is naturally occurring below the earth’s surface, and since it is in gaseous form, it is not easy to trap or extract.
+It is generated from the other hydrocarbons in liquid and solid-state such as oil and coal, respectively.

 Artificial wetlands such as dams and ponds may influence the presence of methane gas.
+About 30% of methane emissions are produced by wetlands, including ponds, lakes and rivers.
 It is common to find that such areas were cleared of vegetation to reclaim it for construction.
 After, the dead organic matter continues to decompose at the base of these structures leading to the production of methane gas in water.

 The presence of water and lack of fresh open air fastens the process of rotting of the dead organic matter.
 This decomposition process is what leads to the generation of methane gas at the bottom of the wetland.
 Naturally occurring wetlands have the same effect.